vBoBv/cosmosring/Assignment/iscg7420-Assignment1/Discussion.md

 ## React:

 - What is the virtual DOM?
   - The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
 This process is called reconciliation.
-This is
+This also increases the efficiency of rendering React components.
 - What is JSX?
   - JSX is a syntax extension to JavaScript.
 JSX enables the user to be able to render HTML and Javascript at the same time.
 - What are props used for?